holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 4.3 Implicit Expectations Hold No Weight

 All of your responsibilities and constraints as a Partner of the Organization are defined in this Constitution, and in the Governance and Working Agreements it empowers.
-No implicit expectations or constraints carry any weight or authority, unless a Circle’s Governance explicitly empowers them, or they come from a basic obligation or contractual agreement you personally have to or with the Organization.
+No implicit expectations or constraints carry any weight or authority, unless they come from a basic obligation or contractual agreement you personally have to or with the Organization.

 ---